zeynelacikgoez/Claude3-Haiku-AutoGen2/README.md

    - Save the configuration

 After completing these steps, you have successfully set up Claude 3 Haiku in AutoGen 2 and can now use it now.

+## Anthropic Rate Limits

+Please note that when using the Claude-3-Haiku model, you may encounter rate limits on the Anthropic side.
+If you receive the error code 429, it means you have reached the rate limits.

+These limits can be increased with the first payment and after waiting periods.
+You can find more information about this in the Anthropic documentation: https://docs.anthropic.com/claude/reference/rate-limits

+If you have problems with the rate limits, we recommend contacting the Anthropic support directly to find a solution.

+After completing these steps, you have successfully set up Claude 3 Haiku in AutoGen 2 and can now use it.